Optimization of Annealed Importance Sampling Hyperparameters: Introduction

 where the expectation is taken over joint distribution of the Markov chains.
 Variance of $\hat p^N(x)$ depends on the selected density sequence and hyperparameters especially when computation resources are scarce.
-However, little work is available on how to optimize the intermediary distributions.
-In this paper we focus on optimization of AIS hyperparameters for more accurate estimation of log marginal likelihood with only a few annealing distributions.
-We optimize the sequence of distributions between proposal and target distributions as well as the hyperparameters of Markov kernels.
+However, little work is available on optimization of the intermediary distributions.
+In this paper, we study the impact of optimization of AIS hyperparameters for more accurate estimation of log marginal likelihood with only a few annealing distributions.
+We optimize the sequence of distributions between proposal and target distributions as well as the hyperparameters of Markov kernels with commonly used tuning and training measures to improve the sampling performance in low budget scenarios.
 We have made the following contributions: \begin{itemize} \item We propose the parameterization of a continuous time density path between the proposal and target distributions which can define general density functions.
 Contrary to \cite{kingma2013auto,kingma2016improved} the densities used do not need to be normalized and we don't require their exact samples since we use sampling algorithms to gradually transition between the intermediary distributions. \item To optimize the bridging distributions we minimize Jefferys and inverse KL divergences between the distributions of AIS process and its auxiliary reverse process (defined in Section~\ref{sec:AIS}).
-Inspired from recent developments in Monte Carlo VI (MCVI) methods, we reparameterize particle states with a mixture of Normalizing Flows and derive a low variance consistent estimation of the gradient of our optimization objective. \item We show that Jefferys divergence captures both bias and variance of the estimation while optimization of inverse KL divergence reduces the bias of estimation.
-We further evaluate our method on deep generative models with different training procedures. \end{itemize}
+We empirically show that Jefferys divergence captures both bias and variance of the estimation in benchmark data distributions while inverse KL divergence is unable to do so. \item We further implement evaluate our method on deep generative models with different training procedures and achieve comparable results to more computationally expensive version of AIS algorithm. \end{itemize}